qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - cannot log in
 - google sign in
 - can't sign in
-- i cant sign in
+- i can't sign in
 - i keep having to sign in to each account and its frustrating
 - having problems signing in
-- cant sign in
+- can't sign in
 - i can not sign in
 - all having sign in issues
 - i can't send messages says i'm not signed in i sign in still says i'm not signed in i can receive messages